 PRE DEPARTURE PLANNING

-Welcoming millions of visitors from around world every year, Turkey aims to ensure with its advanced visa system that visitors have a pleasant holiday experience.
+Welcoming millions of visitors from around the world every year, Turkey aims to ensure with its advanced visa system that visitors have a pleasant holiday experience.

 Visitors can easily apply for a tourist visa in just a few steps at www.evisa.gov.tr and start to explore the unique nature of Turkey the minute they arrive in Turkey.

-Tourists can obtain an electronic visa (e-Viza) via online application provided that they have a minimum 6- months- valid passport by the date of application.
+Tourists can obtain an electronic visa (e-Viza) via an online application provided that they have a minimum of 6- months- valid passport by the date of application.
 Tourists can explore Turkey and its wealth of culture, history and scenic beauty as they like unless their visit exceeds 90 days.